-The Shrewsbury 24 Campaign
+Shrewsbury 24 Campaign

-Our campaign is seeking to overturn the unjust prosecution of 24 building workers who were charged following the first ever national building workers strike in 1972.
-They became known as the “Shrewsbury 24”.
+In 2006 our campaign began a fifteen-year journey to overturn the prosecution and convictions of the North Wales building workers, who were charged with alleged picketing offences following the first national building workers strike in 1972.
+They became known as the Shrewsbury 24.

 Our main focus was to obtain fresh evidence which would persuade the Court of Appeal to quash the convictions.
 Crucially, we gained widespread support from trade unions.
 We had twenty-one national trade unions and numerous trade union regions and branches affiliated to us, together with Trades Councils and CLP’s.
 This support was to prove central to our eventual success.